Restrooms in Hawaii are on a different level! <3

 I don’t think you can find any other London walk that shows so much of the city’s diversity.
 You’ll walk through green areas, incredibly posh areas as well as some more arty hipster areas.

-The Thames Path This is probably the most famous of the three walks.
+This is probably the most famous of the three walks.
 I always recommend visitors to London to take a stroll along the Thames, but it’s great for locals as well.
 The Thames path is actually an amazing route covering 128km along the Thames.
 You can see the whole plan for the walks here.
 But as you are just following the river, you don’t need to plan it – just walk!

 My husband and I have explored south past Greenwich to the Thames barrier (which is a gorgeous quiet walk.)
 We’ve also wandered West near Syon Park and Kew Gardens.
 However the most obvious part to explore is Central London.
 We used to start near Tower Bridge or London bridge, and then walk along the South Bank past the Globe and the Tate all the way to Westminster and Big Ben.
 This is a perfect sightseeing tour of London.
 If you like the sun, walk on the South side of the river.
 If you prefer to escape crowds, walk on the North side.
 Or keep swapping by crossing some of the beautiful bridges along the walk.